dovecot/documentation/docs/core/config/auth/policy.md

 ### `success`

-Overall indicator whether the request succeeded or not.
+Overall indicator whether or not the request succeeded.

 ## Expected Response